Rated Excellent Online

 Secured Loans for Contractors

 Contractors face unique challenges when applying for finance because their income does not fit a standard payslip model.
-Specialist secured loan lenders understand contractor income and can assess affordability based on your day rate, often annualising it using an industry-standard calculation, rather than requiring the same documentation demanded of traditionally employed borrowers.
+Specialist secured loan lenders understand contractor income and can assess affordability based on your day rate, often annualising it using an industry-standard calculation of day rate x 5 x 46-48 weeks, rather than requiring the same documentation demanded of traditionally employed borrowers.

 £283 Avg. monthly saving